-However, strategy has emergent properties—some elements simply can’t be known just centrally or up front.
-And that depends on the challenges and opportunities that exist in the current solution set and in the local market conditions they address.
+However, even though any strategy has largely centralized properties, some elements simply cannot be known just centrally or up-front.
+Challenges and opportunities that exist in the current solution set and in local market conditions inform Enterprise strategy.
 To that end, strategy development requires continuous collaboration, communication, and alignment with downstream portfolios.
-In other words, it demands full and complete awareness of the portfolio context.
+In other words, it demands total awareness of the portfolio context.
 This may include:

-- Qualitative data – This often includes a strengths, weaknesses, opportunities, and threats (SWOT) analysis and, most important, the accumulated solution, market, and business knowledge of the portfolio stakeholders.
+- Qualitative data – This often includes a SWOT analysis and, most importantly, the accumulated solution, market, and business knowledge of the portfolio stakeholders.

-In keeping with SAFe Principle #9 – Decentralize decision-making, forming a business strategy is largely centralized but also collaborative.
-Business fiduciaries and key portfolio stakeholders play a vital role.
-Executing solution strategy, however, is decentralized to the portfolio.
+In keeping with SAFe Principle #9, Decentralize decision-making, responsibility for forming the business strategy is mostly centralized but also collaborative.
+Business executives and essential portfolio stakeholders play a vital role.
+Executing a solution strategy, however, is decentralized to the portfolio.
 Supported by transparency, constant feedback, KPIs, and appropriate portfolio metrics, only these people have the local knowledge necessary to define, evolve, and budget for value streams.
-They’re in the best position to apply the economic framework and to manage the development of the solutions necessary to address changing Customer needs and new market opportunities.
+They’re in the best position to establish the relevant Economic Frameworks and manage the development of the solutions necessary to address changing customer needs and new market opportunities.

 Learn More Moore, Geoffrey.
 Crossing the Chasm (1991, 2014), Inside the Tornado (1995, 2004), and Escape Velocity (2011).
 Harper Business Essentials.
 Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Random House, 2011.
+Osterwalder, Alexander; Pigneur, Yves.
+Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers.
+Wiley.
+Kindle Edition.
 Maurya, Ash.
 Running Lean: Iterate from Plan A to a Plan That Works.
 O’Reilly Media, 2012.
 Collins, Jim and William Lazier.
 Beyond Entrepreneurship: Turning Your Business into a Great and Enduring Company.
 Prentice Hall, 1992.